Board of Directors

 Research and Editorial

-Brandon is a Research Assistant at OMFIF.
+Brandon is a Economist at OMFIF.
 His focus is on the current sustainability and environmental, social and governance investment landscape for global public investors.
 Brandon previously worked at the Oxford Technology and Management Centre for Development, and the World Bank Urban Development and Infrastructure Hub.

 He holds an MPhil in Development Studies from the University of Oxford and a BA (Hons) in History from the National University of Singapore.